incise-project/incise2019-techreport/README.md

 [frozen](https://quarto.org/docs/publishing/github-pages.html#freezing-computations)
 by Quarto.

-### PDF file

-The PDF publication available in this repo is not rendered via Quarto.
-It is a copy of the originally published PDF report, some typographic amendments and layout changes have been made in the Quarto version.
+The PDF publication available in this repo has not rendered via Quarto.
+It is a copy of the originally published PDF report.

 ### Tables and figures